-Similar to Alternative 1, implementation of the IAMFs described above would minimize the potential for businesses to relocate outside their existing communities due to construction of Alternative 2.
+Similar to Alternative 1, implementation of the IAMFs described above would minimize the potential for construction of Alternative 2 to relocate businesses outside their existing communities.
 Similar to Alternative 1, Alternative 2 would not result in substantial changes to sales tax revenue.